 - April 20, 2021 - Students should check their email for status decisions; accepted, wait-listed, or denied for their chosen Academy course(s).

-- May 1, 2021 - Final Deadline for students wishing to participate in Dual Enrolled Culinary Arts 1,2 or 3; HVAC 1 or 2; or Automotive Technology 2 or 3.
+- May 1, 2021 - Extended to August 18, 2021.
+Final Deadline for students wishing to participate in Dual Enrolled Culinary Arts 1,2 or 3; HVAC 1 or 2; or Automotive Technology 2 or 3.
 See your base high school counselor to complete the dual enrollment application and registration process.
 To learn more visit our Dual Enrollment page.

 Frequently Asked Questions and Answers

 If you take classes at Edison Academy, can you switch your High School to Edison HS?

 Students remain enrolled at their usual base school and attend their academy class(es) as a part of their regular school day.